 - How often do your hallucinations occur?

 - Do you have any other sleep problems, such as insomnia?

 Besides inquiring about your sleep, a sleep specialist will also ask you about your medical and psychiatric history.
 Remember to tell them about any past or present drug or medication use.

 The sleep specialist may ask you to bring home a sleep diary for two weeks.
 This helps the specialist gain insight into your sleeping patterns.
 This insight may help them better diagnose your condition and figure out how to correct it.

-The specialist may ask you to do a daytime nap study (multiple sleep latency test) if you are very sleepy during the day.
-This test measures how quickly you fall asleep during the day, and what kind of sleep you have when you nap.
-This test can reveal whether or not your hallucinations are related to narcolepsy.
+The specialist may ask you to do a daytime nap study (multiple sleep latency test) if you’re very sleepy during the day.
+This test measures how quickly you fall asleep during the day and what kind of sleep you have when you nap.
+This test can reveal whether your hallucinations are related to narcolepsy.